eaobservatory/hedwig/doc/admin/moc.rst

 administrative menu and then click "New coverage map".
 You can then enter the name and a description as well as selecting the file to upload.
-The name will be displayed when someone searches for matches as a link to a detail page showing the description.
+The name will be displayed
+--- when someone using the tool finds a match --- as a link to a detail page showing the description.
 It is therefore a good idea to make the name short but meaningful so that people can see what type of match they have found.